Michael Kidd: Choreographic style

 In a 2012 appreciation of his work, Dance Teacher stated that "Kidd drew from the vocabularies of ballet, modern, social dance and acrobatics.
 But above all, his choreography stemmed from realistic movements and gestures.
 Following in the tradition of Agnes de Mille and Jerome Robbins, who developed the integrated musical, Kidd created dances that helped to carry the plot and flesh out the characters.
 He put the story first, communicating it through dance."
 Kidd once said that "every move, every turn should mean something.
 Dancing should be completely understandable."
 In Seven Brides for Seven Brothers he employed leading ballet dancers, but insisted that his dancers avoid ballet dance moves, and instead focus on "work movements like ax wielding".

 In choreographing Seven Brides, Kidd once said that he "had to find a way to have these backwoods men dance without looking ridiculous.
 I had to base it all around activities you would accept from such people—it couldn't look like ballet.
 And it could only have been done by superbly trained dancers."
 Yet he was able to integrate into the cast Russ Tamblyn, a non-dancer MGM contract player who was assigned to the film, by using his talents as a gymnast and tumbler in the dance numbers.

 Kidd's personal favorite of the films he choreographed, however, was not Seven Brides or Band Wagon but Guys and Dolls, which he felt was "the best, most inventive and best integrated musical I've ever seen".

 Although he came from the world of classic ballet, a Los Angeles Times critic noted at his death that he had "a healthy disdain for its pretensions".
 He staged a comedic ballet sequence for the 1954 Danny Kaye film Knock on Wood, in which Kaye is chased into a theater and hides on stage during a performance by a Russian ballet company.
-The sequence allowed Kidd to lampoon the stylistic excesses he'd observed as a dancer at the American Ballet Theater.
+The sequence allowed Kidd to lampoon the stylistic excesses he'd observed as a dancer at the American Ballet Theatre.

 As in his choreography for both the Broadway and 1955 film adaptation of Guys and Dolls, and in the "Girl Hunt Ballet", Kidd's choreography in Seven Brides exuded masculinity.
 One history of the musical theater observes that "Kidd forged dances, and shows, in which men were men, leaping high, stout hearted, and passionate about their dolls".
 He choreographed "for the little guy, the working guy, the guy defined by his job and the movement that job entailed".